scalacenter/bloop/docs/what-is-bloop.md

 1. Runs and tests on the Java, [Scala.js](https://www.scala-js.org/) and [Scala Native](https://github.com/scala-native/scala-native) runtimes
 1. Integrates with common build tools in the Scala ecosystem (sbt, Gradle, mill, Maven, etc)
-1. Implements server-like capabilities such as concurrent build execution, caching compilations across clients and build client isolation to avoid conflicts in a shared, stateful file system.
+1. Implements server-like capabilities such as concurrent build execution, caching compilations across clients and build client isolation to avoid conflicts in a shared, stateful file system

 ## Limitations

-1. There can only be one bloop server instance running per machine.
+1. There can only be one bloop server instance running per machine
 1. There is currently no support for remote compilation, see [this ticket](https://github.com/scalacenter/bloop/issues/673)

 ## Getting started